-Because verjus is made from wine grapes and shares the same acid-base as wine, it is an elegant and delicate alternative to vinegar and lemon juice as it is “wine friendly” and will not distort the essence of the wine you serve.
+Because this condiment is made from wine grapes and shares the same acid-base as wine, it is an elegant and delicate alternative to vinegar and lemon juice as it is “wine friendly” and will not distort the essence of the wine you serve.

-Used wherever vinegar and white wine are used in cooking, Verjuice is versatile, delicious and refreshing.
-It is a natural flavor enhancer and therefore adds dimension and richness to your cooking, and can be used in larger quantities than either lemon or vinegar.
+Used wherever vinegar and white wine are used in cooking, it is versatile, delicious, and refreshing.
+It is a natural flavor enhancer and therefore adds dimension and richness to your cooking, and can be used in larger quantities than either lemon or vinegar

 Verjus heightens the flavor of any fish, chicken, game, red meat, and vegetable dish.
 It adds a wonderful and flavorful complexity to your dressings, syrups, sauces, marinades, and gravies.
-It's soft and flavorful enough to use all by itself as a salad dressing.
+It is soft and flavorful enough to use all by itself as a salad dressing.
 In summer, mixed with water or straight, it makes a refreshing and unusual beverage with much less sugar than other fruit juices.
-Once you’ve used Verjus a few times and tasted its effect on your cooking, you'll be putting it into everything.
+Once you’ve used Verjus a few times and tasted its effect on your cooking, you will be putting it into everything.